 - Keep your garage door closed, especially if it has exposed plumbing.

 - If you haven’t already done so, winterize your outdoor kitchen.
 Read this article from HouseLogic on how to prep this space for the months ahead.
-While you might not use this kitchen as often as the one inside your home, it’s just as critical to protect it from cold temperatures!
+While you might not use this kitchen as often as the one inside your home, it’s just as critical to protecting it from cold temperatures!

 What to Do If a Pipe Freezes or Bursts